Sign Up Free

 TRM Labs' 2025 report noted that investment fraud was the primary contributor to illicit volume growth in stablecoins between 2024 and 2025.
 Even as the vast majority of activity is legitimate (TRM estimates 99% of stablecoin activity is licit), the perception problem lingers because the failures are dramatic and the media coverage is disproportionate.

-Building trust isn't a technical problem.
+Building trust is not a technical problem.
 It requires track records, transparency, regulatory accountability, and time.

 Wall 3: The Retention Cliff